PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 TODO: extend the explanation of the algorithm.
 Mention that the algorithm will assume angles to be zero if not given.
 This might result in not having a crash due to an unobservable system, but succeeding with the calculations and giving faulty results.

+Linear WLS requires all measurements to be linear.
+This is only possible is all measurements are phasor unit measurements, which is not realistic in a distribution grid.
+Therefore, traditional measurements are linearized before the algorithm is performed:

+- Linear WLS requires a voltage phasor including a phase angle.
+Given that the phase shift in the distribution grid is very small, it is assumed that the angle shift is zero plus the intrinsic phase shift of transformers.
+For a certain bus `i`, the voltage magnitude measured at that bus is translated into voltage phasor:

+$$
+   \begin{eqnarray}
+            \underline{U}_i = U_i \cdot e^{j \Theta_i}
+   \end{eqnarray}
+$$

+- Test layout

 Algorithm call: `CalculationMethod.iterative_linear`.
 It is an iterative method which converges to a true solution.
 [Matrix-prefactorization](./performance-guide.md#matrix-prefactorization) is possible.